automation-in-systematic-reviews/puer/README.md

 When the service session is running in a terminal session, open up another terminal session and run `docker-compose exec -it inference-api bash` and you will be inside the running docker container.

+Run `make test` will trigger unit test using pytest.

 Run `make fmt` will trigger autoformat of the codebase using black.

 Run `make lint` will trigger linting of the codebase using flake8.